egbg-pro/dematicreactapp/DematicReactApp/README.md

 # Setup
-Once pulled, install the dependencies and execute npm run dev and you should be good to go.
+Once pulled, install the dependencies and execute "npm run dev" and you should be good to go.

 # Design
 Went for a basic table structure with some Bootstrap and custom styling.
 Left the actions (Edit and Delete) to be easily recognisable icons for usability.
 Both will open a modal component to process their intended updates.